Byont-Ventures/hackathon/frontend/README.md

 ## Challenge 3 - Using Wagmi 📚

-Instead of writing these hooks ourselves for every smart contract call, we can use [Wagmi](https://wagmi.sh).
+Instead of writing these hooks for every smart contract call, we can use [Wagmi](https://wagmi.sh).
 Wagmi is a collection of React hooks that make it easier to perform these actions.
 Under the hood, it uses Ethers to connect to the blockchain and React Query for state management.
 Using Wagmi, we can rewrite the example above as follows:

 ```ts
 const { data, isError, isLoading } = useContractRead({